stratum/stratum/stratum/hal/bin/barefoot/README.build.md

 package also includes systemd service definition so users can use systemd to start the Stratum as a system service.

-The resulting Debian package can be found here:
+The resulting Debian package is located at `bazel-bin/stratum/hal/bin/barefoot/stratum_bfrt_deb.deb`
-`bazel-bin/stratum/hal/bin/barefoot/stratum_bf_deb.deb` or
-`bazel-bin/stratum/hal/bin/barefoot/stratum_bfrt_deb.deb`

 Copy this file over to the switch and follow the [running Stratum](./README.run.md) instructions.